System of National Accounts: From observables to estimates for SNA stock values and flow values

-Using information about these six criteria, plus SNA accounting rules, and a lot of economic/legal/administrative knowledge, statisticians categorize, group, adjust, aggregate and reaggregate all the observables into a large set of stock values and flow values.
+Using information about these six criteria, plus SNA accounting rules, and a lot of economic/legal/administrative knowledge, statisticians categorize, group, adjust, aggregate, disaggregate and reaggregate all the observables into a large set of stock values and flow values.
 These stocks and flows are the basic units of all the accounts in the SNA system.
 Each line item in the SNA core accounts is either a stock value, or a flow value.
 Each item can increase in value, stay constant or decrease across time, so that the trend can be measured.
 There are three noteworthy exceptions: